Causal evidence for social group sizes from Wikipedia editing data: Universality of the distribution and bots

-Before moving on, it is tantalizing to speculate on the wider behaviour of the curve in figure \ref{datafit}.
-Implicit in this functional form is a kind of stepping stone hierarchy of scales, determined in detail by the contention cost $\beta$.
-Although we here only have data for $\Nav=8$, but we can nonetheless compare the consequences of the model for other values with data from other sources.
+It is tantalizing to speculate on the scaling implications and the wider behaviour of the curve in figure \ref{datafit}.
+Implicit in its functional form is a kind of stepping stone hierarchy of scales, determined in detail by the contention cost $\beta$.
+Although we have only obtained data here for $\Nav=8$, but we can nonetheless extrapolate the consequences of the model for other values with data from other sources.
 If we examine the relationship between the maximum of contention and the maximum equilibrium group size, we see an interesting hierarchy of sizes, reminiscent of the Dunbar hierarchy (5,15,...150,500, etc.).
 The precise values depend on the choice of $\beta$, whose value lies close to 1 for this work, but tolerates minor adjustment to smaller values.
 The value that generates the usual Dunbar hierarchy of sizes lies between $0.875$ and $0.95$.

 Implicit in the statistical law (\ref{formula}) is a prediction that there is a fission rate for groups with contentious interactions of approximately $2\beta$ for $N \gg 2 \beta$ (for smaller $N$ the integral nature of $N$ precludes a precise analytical expression).
 The values in this study are consistent with the work on conversations summarized in \cite{dunbar3}.
 These show conversational groups of around $N=8$ rapidly partitioning into two separate semi-independent subgroups.
 The emergence of a contention limit or peak level plays the role of an `innate' characteristic for the bulk of the agents.
 We should not forget that 20\% or more of agents are in fact software bots, with potentially infinite tolerance, whose behaviour is largely triggered by human activity.
 The role of attractors is a key feature, represented by the factors $(N-1)$ in the spectrum.